RTP-MIDI: Windows

 Tobias Erichsen in 2010 released a Windows implementation of Apple's RTP-MIDI driver.
 This driver works under XP, Vista, Windows 7, Windows 8, and Windows 10, 32 and 64 bit versions.
 The driver uses a configuration panel very similar to the Apple's one, and is fully compliant with Apple's implementation.
 It can then be used to connect a Windows machine with a Macintosh computer, but also embedded systems.
 As with Apple's driver, the Windows driver creates virtual MIDI ports, which become visible from any MIDI application running on the PC.
 Access is done through mmsystem layer, like all other MIDI ports.

 Linux

 RTP-MIDI support for Linux has been reactivated in February 2013 after an idle period.
 Availability of drivers have been announced on some forums, based on the original work of Nicolas Falquet and Dominique Fober.

-A specific implementation for Raspberry PI computer is also available, called raveloxmidi.
+A specific /but incomplete) implementation for Raspberry PI computer is also available, called raveloxmidi.
+Check rtpmidid later below for a full implementation.

 A full implementation of RTP-MIDI (including the journalling system) is available within the Ubuntu distribution, in the Scenic software package.

 There is a new implementation, rtpmidid, that integrates seamlessly with the ALSA sequencer, allowing use of tools like QjackCtl to control the connections.
+This implementation is also available for ARM64, which means it works on Raspberry PI computer.